Birth is often feared instead of respected but there are things you can do to increase the likelihood of a positive birthing experience.

 Instead of focusing on the pain of childbirth, find ways to invest in a positive birth experience.

 6 WAYS TO INVEST IN A POSITIVE BIRTHING EXPERIENCE

 As women, we often prepare for major events in our lives with immense attention given to each detail.
 From prom to house buying, we do our homework.
 Yet when it comes to childbirth we don’t invest in education.

-2. Choose the right prenatal care team
+2. Choose an aligned prenatal support team

 3. Consider hiring a doula

 Doulas are trained to support women before, during, and shortly after childbirth.
 Their support is non-medical and often comes in the form of emotional support, comforting touch, and education.
 Their goal is to ensure you have the best possible outcome and a positive birthing experience.

 Having someone in the room solely focused on helping the birthing mom has been shown to have a positive impact on birth outcomes (Resource).

 We’ve all heard of the birth plan but planning for a positive birth experience starts long before you actually give birth.

 Think about the pregnancy you want to have.